 Youth Allowance is paid subject to:

-The parental means test applies to young persons who are not independent, including those required to live away from home.
-From 1 July 2016, the rate reduces by 20 cents for every $1 the parent’s income exceeds $51,027.
+The parental means test applies to young people who are not independent, including those required to live away from home.
+Since 1 July 2016, the rate reduces by 20 cents for every $1 the parent’s income exceeds $51,027.
 There is also an asset test and family actual means test.
 The test that produces the lowest payment is applied.

 Under the personal income test, Youth Allowance for full-time students is reduced as income increases.
 However, the first $7,826 of a merit and equity based scholarship is exempt.
 A job seeker can earn $143 per fortnight and a student or Australian apprentice $433 per fortnight without affecting the rate.
 The rate of reduction after that changes frequently; contact Centrelink for specific rates.